benitogr-code/raytracer/Readme.md

 A path tracer based on the [Raytracing in one weekend](https://raytracing.github.io/) book series.

-The current feature set includes what is covered in the first and part of the second book with some additions:
+The current feature set includes what is covered in the first and part of the second book:

-- Geometry: Spheres.
+- Geometry: Spheres, Rectangle shapes.
-- Materials: diffuse, metal and glass.
-- Textures: Flat color, image texture, perlin noise.
+- Materials (metal, glass...), multiple Texture types and Light sources.
-- Camera: fov, focus distance, motion blur...
+- Configurable camera: fov, focus distance, motion blur...
 - Bounding volume hierarchy to speed up scene traversal.

+Additional features:
 - Integrated STB library to generate PNG image output.
 - Multi threaded rendering.